realA10001986/Time-Circuits-Display/README.md

 ## Beep on the second

-In the movies, the Time Circuits emit a "beep" sound every second, which is only really audible in the scene in which Doc examplains to Marty how the time machine works.
+In the movies, the Time Circuits emit a "beep" sound every second, which is only really audible in the scene in which Doc explains to Marty how the time machine works.
 The firmware supports that beep, too.

 The beep can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds
 - after a destination time is entered (and ENTER is pressed),